Q: When can I attempt the Frog Graham Round?

 Q: Can I attempt the Frog Graham Round in Winter?

 A: You can, but we don’t recommend it.
-The FGRC will recognise a Winter Round in the same way as the Bob Graham 24-Hour Club, so that means we would discriminate between Winter and mid-Winter rounds.
-So, any day between the shortest day (21st Dec in 2018) and 10th January of the following year is classed as a mid-Winter round.
+The FGRC will recognise a Winter Round in the same way as the Bob Graham 24-Hour Club, so that means we would differentiate between Winter and mid-Winter rounds.
+So, any day starting from the weekend prior to the shortest day (21st Dec in 2018) and 10th January of the following year is classed as a mid-Winter round.
 Any round that falls outside these dates but between 1st December to 1st March is classed as a Winter Round.

 Anyone contemplating a Winter Round should be a very experienced open-water swimmer who has trained and acclimatised to swimming in extreme conditions.
 You should also have experience of winter mountaineering and carry all the necessary equipment (ice-axe, crampons/microspikes) to ensure your safety.
 The Outdoor Swimming Society provide sound guidance on the realities of cold-water swimming as do the RNLI